nickolasburr/git-extend/README.md

 For a complete list of pre-built command closures, see [TEMPLATES](https://github.com/nickolasburr/git-extend/blob/master/TEMPLATES.md).

+While the aim is to augment existing commands, closures are not limited to builtins.
+In fact, you can create arbitrary Git commands with the conventions outlined above, and `git-extend` will handle accordingly.

 ## Notes

 1. The term _closure_ is used loosely in the context of `git-extend`.
 Think closure in terms of an executable as a function.